deidril/pf2-pdf-en-import/README.md

 This foundry vtt plugin allows to import PDFs into the current world.

 # Supported PDFs

+## Adventures
 Shadows at Sundown

+## Free Adventures
+A Fistfull of Flowers

-Pathfinder Society Season 3 :
+## Pathfinder Society Season 3
 Episode 12 : Fury's Toll
-Episode 13 : guardian's Covenant
+Episode 13 : Guardian's Covenant
+Episode 14 : The tomb between worlds

 # Known issues